rarescrisan/typescript-api-service/README.md

 **/tools**

 This directory contains global tools shared between all projects.
-Tools include eslint, prettier, typescript, jest and more.
+Tools include `eslint`, `prettier`, `typescript`, `jest` and more.
 When you run `mask install`, these tools are hoisted to the root `node_modules` directory so they become available to all projects.